umbraco/UmbracoDocs/Extending/Backoffice-Tours/index.md

 		"steps": []
 	}

-Below is a explanation of each of the properties on the object
+Below is a explanation of each of the properties on the tour configuration object

 ### name